 It’s true that she and I are very different.
 I was adopted and she wasn’t.
-She brought him into the world and I didn’t.
+She is his birth mom and brought him into the world when I didn’t.
 I know him in ways she doesn’t.

 And every time I say “Come to Mama” I am reminded that there is another.